STS-Mining/ZipTube/README.md

 - Convert WAV to MP3, Flac & WMA
 - Convert WMA to MP3, Flac & WAV

+### Instructions on how to clone and run using terminal

-## First you need to clone this repo by running the following command in your terminal
+- First you need to clone this repo by running the following command in your terminal

 ```console
 git clone https://github.com/STS-Mining/Python
 ```

-## Then you need to install all the dependencies from the requirements.txt file, you can do this by running the following code in your terminal
+- Install all the dependencies from the requirements.txt file, you can do this by running the following code in your terminal

 ```console
 cd ziptube
 pip install -r requirements.txt
 ```

-## Once you have them all installed and running, simply navigate to the main.py file directory and then type the following command to run the script
+- Once you have them all installed, simply navigate to the main.py file directory and then type the following command to run the script

 - Windows